I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.

 4. Severance Package

-If at all possible, put together a severance package to at least buy some time for the employee while they begin the job search process.
+If possible, put together a severance package to at least buy some time for the employee while they begin the job search process.

 A good rule of thumb is allowing for a week’s pay for every year of service.